artefactory-uk/document-extraction-tools/README.md

    - Runs extraction + evaluation across examples with the same concurrency model (thread pool + async I/O).

+### Configuration

+Each component has a matching **base config class** (Pydantic model) that defines a default YAML filename and acts as the parent for your own config fields.
+You’ll subclass these to add settings specific to your implementation.

+Extraction config base classes:

+- `BaseFileListerConfig`
+- `BaseReaderConfig`
+- `BaseConverterConfig`
+- `BaseExtractorConfig`
+- `BaseExtractionExporterConfig`
+- `ExtractionOrchestratorConfig` (you can use as-is; no need to subclass)

+Evaluation specific config base classes:

+- `BaseTestDataLoaderConfig`
+- `BaseEvaluatorConfig`
+- `BaseEvaluationExporterConfig`
+- `EvaluationOrchestratorConfig` (you can use as-is; no need to subclass)

 ### Data models

 - `PathIdentifier`: A uniform handle for file locations plus optional context.